aarthi-deva/MACAFNet-ASD-Classification/Execution_Procedure.md

 This script prepares ABIDE I preprocessed functional connectivity datasets for training and evaluation of the MACAFNet model.
 It supports multi-atlas ROI-based feature extraction and fold generation for cross-validation.

 ### Original Source:
-This computation of functional connectivity matrix is adapted from the MADE-for-ASD repository: https://github.com/hasan-rakibul/MADE-for-ASD
+The dataset download proceudre and computation of functional connectivity matrix is adapted from the MADE-for-ASD repository: https://github.com/hasan-rakibul/MADE-for-ASD

 ### Original Authors: Xuehan Liu et al.